-App Store Optimization (ASO) Checklist for 2021
+The Ultimate App Store Optimization Checklist (with Examples)

 When it comes to getting things done, mobile apps have become the go-to.
 When people need to find a new app they head right to the app store on their device, where there are apps for pretty much everything.
 Your app is probably there too, but with so much competition how can you make sure the people who actually need it find it?

 - You Need App Store Optimization in 2023

 - Getting Visibility on the App Store & Google Play

 - Get Downloads for your iOS or Android app

 - Important: Monitor Your Performance

 - The Bottom Line

 That’s where App Store Optimization comes in.
 ASO (for short) is a set of techniques that help you take advantage of how Apple's and Google's search algorithms work to ensure your app shows up where it's most relevant, giving it more visibility and more downloads.